onqtam/headjack/docs/why/10_COOPERATION.md

 > "You do not rise to the level of your goals.
 You fall to the level of your systems." - [James Clear](https://www.goodreads.com/quotes/9536717-you-do-not-rise-to-the-level-of-your-goals)

 > "“Disciplined” people are better at structuring their lives in a way that does not require heroic willpower and self-control.
 In other words, they spend less time in tempting situations." - [James Clear](https://www.goodreads.com/quotes/9941975-when-scientists-analyze-people-who-appear-to-have-tremendous-self-control)

+> "Societies need rules that make no sense for individuals.
+For example, it makes no difference whether a single car drives on the left or on the right.
+But it makes all the difference when there are many cars!" - [Marvin Minsky](https://www.azquotes.com/quote/699378)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Common knowledge